Metallic quantum criticality enabled by flat bands in a kagome lattice

 We now describe the construction of the Wannier orbitals.
 Because the system has $U(1)$ spin rotational symmetry, it is easier to focus on a single spin species to optimize the wave function.
 The Wannier function for the other spin component can be directly obtained by a Hermitian conjugate.
 In the following, we focus on the spin-$\up$ sector.
 We first introduce two trial wavefunctions and use the projection method to determine the Wannier orbitals with the middle two bands.
 Based on the obtained Wannier functions, we use the Wannier90 software~\cite{Pizzi2020} to further optimize them by minimizing the localization functional as defined in Ref.~\cite{Vanderbilt2012-RMP}.
 The initial trial wavefunctions follow the symmetries as deduced above.
 In other words, for the trial wavefunctions

 the phase factors $w_i^f$ and $w_i^c$ follow the symmetry properties of the single spin sector.
-The obtained Wannier orbitals are shown in Fig.\,\ref{fig:wn}(a,b), in which the components in the original $\psi_1$ and $\psi_2$ orbitals are separated into two panels.
-The size (color) of the dot represents the density (phase) of the Wannier function.
-As shown in Fig.\,\ref{fig:wn_decay}, the obtained Wannier function is exponentially localized. \lc{By fitting the envelope of the Wannier function density with $|w(r)|^2\sim Ae^{-2r/r_0}$, we obtain the decaying length scale for the $WN_f$ to be $r_0 =0.56$.} The corresponding decaying length scale for the more extended Wannier function, $WN_c$, is somewhat larger, $r_0=0.9$.
-The band structure using the new tight-binding parameters in the Wannier basis is plotted in Fig.\,\ref{fig:bd}(c).
-One can easily observe that most parts of the flat band are dominated by the Wannier orbital $WN_f$.
+The obtained Wannier orbitals are shown in Fig.\,\ref{fig:wn}A,B, in which the components in the original $\psi_1$ and $\psi_2$ orbitals are separated into two panels.
+The size (color) of the dot represents the density (phase) of the Wannier function. {The system preserves the $C_6$ rotational symmetry.
+Consequently, the Wannier functions can be characterized by angular momentum determined from $C_6$ eigenvalues.
+According to the phases shown in Fig.~\ref{fig:wn}, $WN_f$ has the angular momentum $L=3$, which is the same as the CLS as shown in Fig.~\ref{fig:illu}B. At the same time, $WN_c$ has the angular momentum $L=4$.} As shown in Fig.\,\ref{fig:wn_decay}, the obtained Wannier function is exponentially localized. {By fitting the envelope of the Wannier function density with $|w(r)|^2\sim Ae^{-2r/r_0}$, we obtain the decaying length scale for the $WN_f$ to be $r_0 =0.56$.} The corresponding decaying length scale for the more extended Wannier function, $WN_c$, is somewhat larger, $r_0=0.9$.
+The band structure using the new tight-binding parameters in the Wannier basis is plotted in Fig.\,\ref{fig:bd}C. One can easily observe that most parts of the flat band are dominated by the Wannier orbital $WN_f$.